ciprofloxacin hydrochloride tablets

 Things to be careful of

 Avoid excessive exposure to direct sunlight.
 Your skin may become more prone to sunburn.
+If such a reaction occurs, stop taking Ciprofloxacin Sandoz immediately and tell your doctor.

 Be careful when drinking alcohol while you are taking this medicine.
 If you drink alcohol, dizziness and light-headedness may be worse.